 The Trump Administration DOJ has also made a handful of other changes to its civil enforcement priorities, chief among them the Brand Memo issued by then-Associate Attorney General Rachel Brand, which prohibits federal prosecutors from using noncompliance with agency guidance documents as the basis for civil enforcement actions.

 What do the Brand Memo and changes to the Yates Memo policy mean for the DOJ’s civil enforcement priorities?
 How else have these priorities changed during the first two years of the Trump Administration?
 What other changes are coming?
 And what impact are these changes likely to have on federal prosecutors and corporate behavior?
-Join us as our panel of experts discuss these and related questions.
+Our panel of experts discussed these and related questions.

 Partner, Akin Gump Strauss Hauer & Feld LLP

 Michael S. Greve